 Robbins Reef Lighthouse

-Offshore sparkplug lighthouse in NY Harbor.
+Sparkplug lighthouse in NY Harbor, best viewed from the NJ side at Liberty State Park or Bayonne.
 Famous for heroic keeper Kate Walker.

 56